 A cutting-edge research vessel

-The Fundación Beagle will raise funds for the Beagle build and for a new Chilean-built research vessel.
-The trust will also work with educators to develop regional science and learning programmes along the country's 4,000-mile coast.
+The Fundación Beagle is raising funds for a new Educational Science Outreach Centre and is also working with educators to develop regional science and learning programmes along the country's 4,000-mile coast.

 100 million viewers